-If you need to make a group change request with fewer than 2 weeks' notice, you must identify a fellow student who is both willing and able to make the group change with you, and both students need to request this change in writing to your OPC site CA. Requests will be considered up to 24 hours prior to the requested time change.
+If you need to make a group change request with fewer than 2 weeks' notice, you must identify a fellow student who is both willing and able to make the group change with you, and request this change in writing to your OPC site CA. Requests will be considered up to 24 hours prior to the requested time change.